Virtual reality: it’s a technology that sci-fi dreamed about for decades - since at least the 1960s

 .
 Early efforts in the 90s popped up as (really cheesy) games at amusement parks and the like.
 That same decade, Nintendo even tried to glom onto the idea with its ill-fated Virtual Boy head-mounted console.

 Fast forward 25 years or so, and virtual reality has made some massive strides forward thanks to the significant advances in consumer technology.
 Today, many people have had at least limited interaction with virtual reality (VR) through their phones.
 (Remember Pokémon Go

 With the advances in technology, we’re finally seeing the advent of consumer VR gaming headsets.
-The top company in this space is Oculus.
+The top company in this space is Oculus (also known as Meta).
 Curious to learn more about Oculus and what its VR headsets can do?
 Read on.

 What Is Oculus?